Mmustafa-772002/Mysql/README.md

 - **User Authentication**: MySQL provides features for authenticating users, including using passwords, using SSL certificates, and other user authentication options.

-- **User Authorization**: MySQL provides features for authorizing users, including granting and revoking privileges, controlling access to data, and other user authorization options.
+- **User Authorization**: MySQL provides features for authorized users, including granting and revoking privileges, controlling access to data, and other user authorization options.

 - **Data Encryption**: MySQL provides features for encrypting data, including encrypting data at rest, encrypting data in transit, and other data encryption options.

 - **Auditing**: MySQL provides features for auditing database activity, including logging database events, monitoring user activity, and other auditing options.

-- **Access Control**: MySQL provides features for controlling access to data, including using access control lists, using role-based access control, and other access control options.
+- **Access Control**: MySQL provides features for controlling access to data, including access control lists, role-based access control, and other access control options.

 - **Database Hardening**: MySQL provides features for hardening databases, including securing the database server, securing the operating system, and other database hardening options.